• ESG Homepage

 Level 3 – Business Unit (BU)

-Each BU develops its management system in alignment with PTG SSHEMS and may adopt additional relevant international standards as appropriate.
+Each business unit must develop a management system in accordance with the PTG SSHEMS standard and may additionally apply relevant international standards suited to the nature of its business, as appropriate.

 Level 4 – Area of Operation

-Operational sites must comply with PTG SSHEMS and undergo at least one annual audit, achieving the required PTG SSHEMS Score under the supervision of the area safety committee.
+Operational areas must comply with the PTG SSHEMS system and undergo an audit at least once a year, achieving a PTG SSHEMS Score in line with the Company’s criteria.
+Operations are driven under the supervision of the area’s Safety Committee.

 Level 5 – Employees (Operation)